louking/rrwebapp/docs/scoring-admin-reference.rst

   * Age: and Gender: should automatically be filled in

   .. note::
       if you have filtered using Match, after editing, you may need to reload page and apply your Match filter again.
-This is a bug (issue #209) and will hopefully be fixed in a future release
+This is a bug
+      (`#209 <https://github.com/louking/rrwebapp/issues/209>`_) and will hopefully be fixed in a future release

-* **Be sure the checkbox under Confirm is checked when you are satisfied the Standings Name is correct or [not included]**
+* **Be sure to check the box under Confirm when you are satisfied the Standings Name is correct or "[not included]"**

 In order for results to be included in :term:`series` standings, they must be tabulated.
 Near top of Edit Participants next to **Match:** field click **Tools ⛭**.
 Under Tabulate Results, click **Tabulate** (this step updates the standings)